 Tapao (literally 'covered' in Spanish — from the wrapping/closing technique) is the most-rural and ancestral of Pacific Colombia's fish preparations.
-The dish requires no oil and no extra liquid: fresh fish, root vegetables, plantain, and aromatics are all wrapped in banana leaves and placed in a heavy pot with just a splash of water — the steam from the ingredients cooks everything.
+Fresh fish, root vegetables, plantain, and rooftop-grown herbs (chillangua) are layered in a pot over a sofrito base, moistened with coconut milk and water, then capped with banana or bijao leaves so the trapped steam braises everything.
+The herbs were cultivated on household rooftop gardens (azoteas) because spices were scarce.
 The result is intensely concentrated — the fish absorbs the herb-and-vegetable juices, the yuca catches the fish fat, the plantain caramelizes against the pot bottom.
 Found in every Chocó village kitchen and at the most-traditional Pacific-Colombian restaurants.

 Unwrap a hot tapao bundle: the banana leaf releases a green-grassy steam; the fish chunk sits on top of caramelized plantain-and-yuca that have absorbed the fish juices and the herb scent.
 Bite the fish — it tastes intensely of the dish itself, having concentrated the flavors rather than diluted them.
 The plantain bottom layer is sticky-caramelized where it touched the hot pot.
 Eat with rice; the leaves are the plate.